 - Secondly, due to the strong offensive smell, you may want to open the window and, if possible, have a fan in there.
 To get clean water, flush the toilet and allow it to fill.

 - Stir the bleach vigorously using a toilet brush.
-Special care needs to taken to prevent splashing out of the bleach.
+Special care needs to be taken to prevent splashing out of the bleach.

-- Ensure the bleach gets into every part of the bowl and pay extra attention to the existing black ring and the area under the toilet ring.
+- Ensure the bleach gets into every part of the bowl, and pay extra attention to the existing black ring and the area under the toilet ring.
 You can then flash the toilet to clean out the bleach and flesh again to ensure all the bleach is removed.

 - In case you do not have bleaching, the agent doesn’t worry.
 You can use products likely available in your house: vinegar and baking powder.

-- Spray the vinegar on the baking powder and expect to hear a fizzing sound from the reaction of the two compounds similar to the one you get from a can of soda.
-This fizzing reaction undermines the lodge components so that they can be quickly flashed.
+- Spray the vinegar on the baking powder and expect to hear a fizzing sound from the reaction of the two compounds, similar to the one you get from a can of soda.
+This fizzing reaction undermines the lodge components so they can be quickly flashed.
 Flush the toilet to rinse the remnant.
 And if the stain is still present, repeat the process.

 Things to Consider

 Depending on the manufacturer, chlorine-based bleach is contraindicated.
-So ensure you consult your supplier or check on their manual
+So ensure you consult your supplier or check their manual

-Most toilet fresheners that you can get in your local store may not have chemical compounds that kill off mold and mildew but last sold just having the ability to remove a stain.
+Most toilet fresheners that you can get in your local store may not have chemical compounds that kill off mold and mildew but are last sold just having the ability to remove a stain.

 How to prevent the formation of a black ring on a toilet bowl